ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

     Sending stats
     Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
     ```
 If this step fails, try running `pod repo update` first.
-This ensures that the `pod` tool installed on your computer knows about the latest version of each library.
+This ensures that the `pod` tool installed on our computer knows about the latest version of each library.

 1. After running `pod install`, our news-reader folder should now have the following additions: